VIT-AP University: Board of Management

-The Board of Management of VIT-AP University is headed by the Vice-Chancellor of VIT-AP University, Dr. S. V. Kota Reddy as the chairperson.
+The Board of Management of VIT-AP University is headed by the Vice-Chancellor of VIT-AP University, Dr. P Arulmozhivarman as the chairperson.

 Dr. Jagadish Chandra Mudiganti is the Member Secretary of the Board of Management of VIT-AP University and Registrar of VIT-AP University.

 Along with them, the other members of the Board of Management of VIT-AP University are: